 The Breno Borges Story: A Bayern Munich Career That Went Down in Flames

 In football, nothing is certain.
-And nothing epitomises that more than the many failed wonderkids there are touted as the next Ronaldo, Messi, or even Lucio.
-Breno Vinicius Rodrigues Borges’, more simply known as Breno, life was one that was meant to be successful.
+And nothing epitomises that more than the many failed wonderkids that are touted as the next Ronaldo, Messi, or even Brazil’s Lucio.
+Breno Vinicius Rodrigues Borges’, more simply known as Breno, was destined to lead a successful life.
 At 18 years old, he was linked to Real Madrid and Chelsea.
-But eventually he chose to join Bayern Munich on the recommendation of their South American scout and Brazilian ex-forward Giovane Elber.
+But eventually, he chose to join Bayern Munich on the recommendation of their South American scout and Brazilian ex-forward Giovane Elber.

 “He is an absolute talent, for his age, he is already world class.
 He is a strong header of the ball, has great pace and is very composed on the pitch.”